Manage your money well

 This is only for people who have a stable financial foundation first!
 With riskier investments, you might make more money, but you also run the risk of losing the lot.
 This includes unit trusts, investment trusts and shares in single companies.
-Don’t be greedy and get sucked in by offers of high returns, always read around the subject and do your own research before committing to a purchase.
+Don’t be greedy and get sucked in by offers of high returns when it comes to financial decisions.
+Always read around the subject and do your own research before committing to a purchase.

-If you’re still not sure what you should be spending your money on and how much you have left at the end of the month, try out Barclay’s simple budget calculator or the Money Advice Service’s more indepth budget calculator.
+If you’re still not sure what you should be spending your money on and how much you have left at the end of the month, try out Money Advice Service’s more in depth budget calculator.

-To avoid getting into debt in the first place follow these simple rules:
+And finally, to avoid getting into debt or other personal finance issues, follow these simple rules:

-- Be realistic about what you can afford – if you’re having trouble paying your phone bill it’s probably not a good idea to fork out £800 for a high-definition TV.
+- Be realistic about what you can afford – if you’re having trouble paying your phone bill it’s probably not a good idea to fork out £800 for a new TV